intellivoid/LTW-client/README.md

  ## Supported Platforms

- We support only Windows and Linux right now.
+ We only support Windows and Linux right now.
- If there is a platform we don't support, please [make a request](https://github.com/ALiwoto/LTW/issues) or [come help us](CONTRIBUTING.md) add it.
+ If there is a platform we don't support, please [make a request](https://github.com/intellivoid/LTW-client/issues) or [come help us](CONTRIBUTING.md) add it.

  * Linux
-   * Ubuntu 20.04
-   * Ubuntu 19.10
-   * Ubuntu 19.04
+   * Ubuntu 19.04 or later.
+   * Arch linux

  * Windows
-   * Windows 7
+   * Windows 7 or later.
-   * Windows 8
-   * Windows 8.1
-   * Windows 10

 ## Support and Contributions

-If you think you have found a bug or have a feature request, feel free to use our [issue tracker](https://github.com/ALiwoto/LTW/issues).
+If you think you have found a bug or have a feature request, feel free to use our [issue tracker](https://github.com/intellivoid/LTW-client/issues).
 Before opening a new issue, please search to see if your problem has already been reported or not.
 Try to be as detailed as possible in your issue reports.

 If you need help using LTW or have other questions we suggest you to join our [telegram community](https://t.me/LTW_Game).
 Please do not use the GitHub issue tracker for personal support requests.